Chess 2: The Sequel was designed by David Sirlin and crafted by Ludeme Games

 In Chess 2 there is a double-blind bidding mechanic called dueling that emphasizes adaptation and reading the opponent's tendencies.

-- Online play with ranked matchmaking
+- Online multiplayer with competitive ranked matchmaking